 Tariff: Riyavar Homestay charges INR 6000/- for their deluxe queen suite and INR 13,000/- for their Presidential Suite.

 The south of Coorg is a nature lover’s paradise.
 Gonikoppa, in Virajpet taluk, is one of the biggest towns in south Coorg and is also the commercial hub of Kodagu.
-The main attraction in south Coorg is the Nagarahole National park.
+The main attraction in South Coorg is the Nagarahole National Park.
 The National Park is one of the premier tiger reserves in India.
 Earlier, the Royal family of Mysore used the park as their exclusive hunting grounds.
-The tiger reserve is also home to Asian elephants, the Indian leopard, striped hyena, sloth bear, several species of deer, birds and snakes.
+The tiger reserve is also home to Asian elephants, the Indian leopard, the striped hyena, the sloth bear, and several species of deer, birds, and snakes.
 The park has a jungle safari that’ll take you into the forest to catch a glimpse of the wildlife in their home.

-The Glenlorna tea plantations in Hudikeri, with tea shrubs covering whole mountains, and the beautiful Barapole flowing through, is a sight that should not be missed.
-Visitors can even go rafting on the Barapole river, but this is seasonal.
+The Glenlorna tea plantations in Hudikeri, with tea shrubs covering whole mountains, and the beautiful Barapole flowing through, are a sight that should not be missed.
+Visitors can even go rafting on the Barapole River, but this is seasonal.

 The most important tourist attraction around these parts that no nature lover should miss is the Iruppu Falls.
 According to legend, Rama and his brother Lakshmana on their search for Sita were passing by the Brahmagiri range, when Rama felt thirsty.
 Lakshmana shot an arrow into the Brahmagiri hills and this gave birth to the Lakshmana Theertha river.
 The Rameshwara temple, dedicated to Shiva, is believed to have been established by Rama on the banks of the river.
 The trek through the beautiful forest to reach the falls is as beautiful as the falls.
 The sight of the Lakshmana Theertha river cascading down the rocks will leave visitors with some indelible memories of their holiday in Coorg.